Volkswagen Touran Review 2025: Price, specs & boot space

 Overall verdict on the Volkswagen Touran

 "You can’t knock the Volkswagen Touran.
 It drives like a Golf but offers all the space most families could possibly wish for.
-It’s better value for money than an SUV while its interior outshines most rivals this side of a BMW 2 Series Gran Tourer."
+It’s better value for money than an SUV while its interior outshines most rivals this side of a BMW 2 Series Active Tourer."

-Volkswagen Touran Review 2023: front dynamic
+Volkswagen Touran Review: front dynamic

 For a car as practical as the Touran, it’s surprisingly easy and Golf-like to drive.
 Visibility is very good and all models come with front and rear parking sensors.
 The steering is light around town while its turning circle is usefully small.
 Tackling city streets or multi-storey car parks is a piece of cake.

-The Volkswagen Touran is ultra-practical family transport that’s genuinely capable of carrying seven people (provided you don’t need much of a boot).
+The Volkswagen Touran is ultra-practical family transport that’s capable of carrying seven people (provided you don’t need much of a boot).
 It’s at its best with five seats in use, with three individual seats in the back and lots of useful stowage areas in the front.
 It’s more practical than most seven-seat SUVs, while its relatively compact dimensions make it easy to park.

 Comfort and design: Volkswagen Touran interior